Skoice/skoice/README.md

 - Choose worlds where Skoice is active.
 - Create multiple teams that cannot communicate with each other.
 - Select which messages from the plugin you want to display to your players.
-- Synchronize the plugin with DiscordSRV and EssentialsX Discord Link.
+- Toggle the synchronization of external plugins with Skoice (DiscordSRV, EssentialsX).

 ## Commands